 - Student recruitment plan — If specific students have already been identified, briefly describe how they were recruited and their qualifications.
 We especially encourage proposals with recruitment targeted at women and members of underrepresented minorities.

 - Student learning goals and timeline — Examples: programming languages, analysis techniques, specialized topical knowledge, intermediate milestones in project completion.

 - Mentoring plan/evaluation — How often student and primary mentor will meet; peer mentoring/group participation; what feedback will be provided to the student.
 Criteria for overall project and student success.

 - Deliverables/expected results — Include plan for presenting results and/or incorporating into publications.

-- Budget — Preference will be given to proposals that incorporate significant non-federal match (e.g., university, state, corporate, or private funds), including in-kind contributions (e.g., mentor’s contributed time), and for which MDSGC funds are used primarily to support student salaries.
+- Budget — Preference will be given to proposals that incorporate significant non-federal match (e.g., university, state, corporate, or private funds), including in-kind contributions (e.g., mentor’s contributed time), and for which MDSGC funds are used primarily to support student stipends.
 Up to $500 may be budgeted, per intern, for materials (if needed; please describe).
-Please see NASA internship salary guidelines in the table below.
+Please see NASA internship stipend guidelines below.
 Students supported through this program will also be eligible to apply to MDSGC for travel support to present their work at a meeting within the following calendar year.
-Funds for such travel need not be built into the proposal budget.
+Funds for such travel may but need not be built into the proposal budget.